wootencl/apidocs-v4/source/includes/_common.md

 # Common To All Endpoints

 ## The Meta and Data Sections
-Notice that the response payload consists of a meta key and a data key.
+The response payload for all endpoints consists of a meta key and a data key.
 The meta key contains information regarding rate limiting, linked urls for convenient paging of lists, record counts, response time and API billing information.
 The data key contains an object, or list of objects returned from the resource.